jaredthecoder/awesome-vehicle-security/README.md

 # Contributing

 Your contributions are always welcome!
-Please take a look at the [contribution guidelines](https://github.com/vinta/awesome-python/blob/master/CONTRIBUTING.md) first.
+Please take a look at the [contribution guidelines](https://github.com/jaredmichaelsmith/awesome-vehicle-security/blob/master/contributing.md) first.

-I would keep some pull requests open if I'm not sure whether the libraries are awesome, you could [vote for them](https://github.com/vinta/awesome-python/pulls) by adding :+1: to them.